 Back to the canvas.
 I stitched this canvas fairly quickly and knew I wanted it to be my vacation clutch.
 The best part about a clutch?
 It has two sides so each side can be a statement!
 I knew I wanted to make something completely unique for the other side.

 In my early e-commerce days before I was a needlepoint canvas designer, I created patterned fabric.
 I loved the challenge of designing repetitive patterns.
 I studied under Kaeli Smith, who has her own apparel line that you’ll love if you love Lilly Pulitzer.
 She actually produced a line with a pattern I designed one summer!
 Some images are below.
 I honestly think that wearing a fabric that you created is one of the coolest feelings in the world.
 I still create patterns for fun from time to time, and if you’re interested you can shop them here on Spoonflower.
+I also have a Pinterest board that I am constantly updating with my favorite fabric.

 So for this finish, I knew I wanted the fabric on the other side to be beach or tanning related.
 I spent weeks looking for a fabric but couldn’t find anything that I loved.
 I tried to design some patterns and came close to ordering this one, but it just didn’t feel right for this finish.
 The only rule I had was that I wanted a fabric that had similar colors to the needlepoint.